Stays7339/PeriDocs/README.md

 ├─ app/                                # Backend + frontend application code
 │   ├─ routes.py                       # FastAPI route definitions (main app logic)
 │   ├─ nlp.py                          # spaCy wrappers and text processing utilities
+│   ├─ .env                          # private, proprietary data.
+Never commit this to Git/GitHub, nor upload publicly.
 │   ├─ templates/                      # Jinja2 HTML templates
 │   │   ├─ index.html                  # Main homepage template
 │   │   ├─ about.html                  # About page template
-│   │   ├─ privacy.html                # Privacy policy page template
+│   │   ├─ privacy.html                # Privacy policy which applies to all users of PeriDocs.org
+│   │   ├─ about.html                  # Public explainer page for the technology used on PeriDocs.org
+│   │   ├─ terms-of-service.html       # Terms of Service which applies to all users of PeriDocs.org
 │   │   ├─ base.html                   # Layout template for all webpages
 │   │   ├─ submit-success.html         # Submission success template
 │   │   ├─ includes/                   # Partial templates (included in other pages)